MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 ### Parameters

-Provide **either** id **or** logical\_name with name to select the Power Apps view to load.
+Provide **either** id **or** logical\_name with name to select the Dataverse view to load.
 If neither is provided, and the entityview tag is nested within an entitylist tag, the default view of the enclosing entitylist will be loaded.

 **id**